Kachielite/orbs8/README.md

-# Subscription Tracker — Backend (NestJS + Postgres)
+# Bank Notification Processor — Backend (NestJS + Postgres)

-This service powers subscription discovery and management by reading subscription-related emails (Gmail first), extracting only the required data, and preserving user privacy and transparency.
+This service powers bank notification processing and management by reading bank email notifications (Gmail first), extracting only the required data, and preserving user privacy and transparency.

 Status: MVP in progress.
 New modules will be added as the project evolves.

 ## MVP goals and success criteria

-Primary user problem: Automatically discover and organize recurring subscriptions by reading subscription emails so users can understand how many subscriptions they have (active/paused/cancelled), how much they spend, and get suggestions (e.g., consolidate duplicates).
+Primary user problem: Automatically discover and organize bank email notifications by reading bank notification emails so users can understand their financial activities, transactions, and account updates.
 We must never store full email content and be transparent about what we read and why.

 MVP success criteria:
-- Users can connect their Gmail account and grant limited access for subscription discovery.
+- Users can connect their Gmail account and grant limited access for bank notification discovery.
-- The app identifies subscription-related emails and extracts structured subscription records (service/vendor, price, currency, billing cadence, next payment date, status) without storing raw email bodies.
+- The app identifies bank notification emails and extracts structured bank notification records (bank/institution, transaction amount, currency, transaction type, account information, notification type) without storing raw email bodies.
-- UI (out of scope in this repo) will show: total subscriptions by status, monthly/annual spend, and suggestions (e.g., duplicate services).
+- UI (out of scope in this repo) will show: transaction summaries, account activity, and financial insights from bank notifications.
 - Privacy & transparency features: consent screen, a privacy dashboard showing number of emails scanned, last sync time, per-extraction confidence, and the reason/evidence for an extraction in redacted or rule-based form.
 Users can delete extracted data and revoke Gmail access at any time.
-- Extraction pipeline is deterministic first (regex + vendor heuristics) with an optional LLM fallback for ambiguous emails (LLM only with explicit user opt-in and documented data handling).
+- Extraction pipeline is deterministic first (regex + bank heuristics) with an optional LLM fallback for ambiguous emails (LLM only with explicit user opt-in and documented data handling).
 - Gmail tokens/credentials are encrypted at rest, and we store only minimum metadata (hashed message IDs) for deduplication.
 - Scheduled syncs (background worker) and on-demand sync.